TAKREEM AMERICA Official website

 Khaled Janahi is the Chairman of Vision 3.
 He served as Group Chief Executive at Dar Al-Maal Al-Islami Trust (DMI Trust Switzerland).
 He is the Chairman of the Solidarity Group Holding, Naseej Company, Faisal Private Bureau of Switzerland, and the Islamic Investment Company of the Gulf.
 He is also the Executive Vice-Chairman of Ithmaar Bank and a Boards Member at the Faisal Islamic bank of Egypt and Ithmaar Bank.
 He has served on a number of other boards including the Center for International Business and Management, and the University of Cambridge.
 Khaled holds a BS in Computer Science & Accountancy from the University of Manchester, and he is a Fellow of the Institute of Chartered Accountants in England and Wales.
 He is currently focused on venture capital, specifically on start-ups.

-Lynn Jochim has established herself as a prominent leader and collaborator in the creation of world-class cities within California.
-AS President and Chief Operating Officer at FivePoint Holdings, LLC, Jochim guided the strategy and implementation of fully integrated, multi-generational communities that generated approximately 288,000 jobs during construction and $54 billion in activity for the California economy.
-Jochim has addressed solutions to some of California's biggest challenges - job creation, climate change, the environment, mobility, and the lack of affordable housing and housing inventory.
-Previously, Jochim served as Regional Vice President of Lennar Homes in the San Francisco Bay Area.
-In the early 1990s, Jochim founded and was president of a minority and woman-owned business, and the BIA Women’s Education Council.
-Jochim has also served on the board of the Oakland Children’s Hospital and as a president and board member of the Building Industry Association in Northern California.
+Lynn Jochim is a trailblazing leader in urban development in California.
+As President and COO of FivePoint Holdings, LLC, she spearheaded projects that generated around 288,000 jobs and contributed $54 billion to California's economy.
+Focused on integrated, multi-generational communities, her work addresses California's pressing issues like job creation, climate change, and affordable housing.
+Prior to FivePoint, she was Regional Vice President at Lennar Homes in San Francisco.
+In the '90s, Jochim founded a minority and woman-owned business and led the BIA Women’s Education Council.
+She has also served on the board of Oakland Children’s Hospital and as a president of the Building Industry Association in Northern California.

 Amel Najjar is the Executive Director & Founder of Children of War Foundation, a California based 501©3 non-profit, providing healthcare to children worldwide.
 In addition to her work with COWF, Amel is an active Ambassador for Children’s Hospital LA, advocating for current life-altering research and initiatives, as well as ongoing international outreach development.
-Amel has succeeded in developing partnership with many non-governmental organizations such as the UNHCR-United Nation High Commissioner for Refugees, and UNICEF to foster the growth of COWF.
-Amel interest in technology innovation and global impact, lead her to Oxford Saïd Business School in 2016, completing the Women Transforming Leadership program and then continuing on to study towards her Oxford Executive MBA (EMBA).
-As an activist for bettering the lives of children, Amel continues to conduct research for COWF, with goals for moving towards more innovative and technology-based solutions for providing access to efficient healthcare.
+Amel has succeeded in developing partnerships with many non-governmental organizations such as the UNHCR-United Nation High Commissioner for Refugees, and UNICEF to foster the growth of COWF.
+Amel’s interest in technology innovation and global impact, lead her to Oxford Saïd Business School in 2016, completing the Women Transforming Leadership program and then continuing on to study towards her Oxford Executive MBA (EMBA).